I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 I know luck is a big factor in getting hired.

-This might seem like a minor thing and it is, until it isn’t.
+Might seem like a minor thing and it is, until it isn’t.
 Because this is the type of diluted advice that can do somebody who’s desperate more harm than good.

 At best, you will be wasting time doing things that simply won’t yield results.